WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 **Content**: *block* (except other `<form>`), `<script>`
 **Attributes**: standard HTML, method, action, enctype, name, accept-charset

-A form requires at least specification, through the `action` attribute, of the resource URI that will process the data (e.g., a server side script)
+A form requires at least specification, through the `action` attribute, of the resource URL that will process the data (e.g., a server side script)

 The `method` attribute (*get* or *post*) specifies the method used to send the data to the specified resource.